pauloacs/Solving-Poisson-s-Equation-through-DL-for-CFD-apllications/README.md

 # Solving-Poisson-s-Equation-through-DL-for-CFD-apllications

+This repository contains the codes to reproduce the results from **Solving Poisson's Equation through DL for CFD applications** Master's thesis.

+The dissertation will be uploaded as soon as its final version is available.

-This repository contains the codes to allow reproduce results from the **Solving Poisson's Equation $ The work is divided with respect to the dissertation chapters as follows:
+The work is divided with respect to the dissertation chapters as follows:

 ## - **Chapter 3** - Preliminary works